mazwat/mazwat.github.io/cybernetics-ws.md

 ## Finite State Machines

 One of the key areas where realtime applications fall down whether it's a computer game or an automous robot is handling the concurrent states and transitions.
-When to know when to trigger
+It's vital to identify different states in the system:

+ - Button ON
+ - Button OFF
+ - Character IDLE
+ - Motor FORWARD
+ - Motor BACK
+ - Led BLINKIF

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI1NjE5MTQxNCwxMDY2MDA3ODE4XX0=
+eyJoaXN0b3J5IjpbNjMxODU4NjY4LDEwNjYwMDc4MThdfQ==
 -->